DeanLemans/deanlemans.github.io/content/journal.md

 I need to get started working again
 Instead of working i wrote a fucking ryme/rant:

-OUR POTENTIAL lies just beyond the closed doors, shining bright and great.
-The key to unlock it is in our hand, but my mind, suppressed and forgotten, lies behind it too.
+POTENTIAL lies just beyond the closed doors, shining bright and great.
+The key is in our hand, but my mind, suppressed and forgotten, lies behind it too.

 Even with the sliver of potential that shines through the keyhole, we've already achieved so much.
-But I'm scared to face my own mind, as the subconscious becomes conscious, the forgotten becomes remembered, and the unknown becomes acknowledged.
+But we/you/i are scared to face (insert) own mind, as the subconscious becomes conscious, the forgotten becomes remembered, denial dug up by truth, and the unknown becomes acknowledged.

 Despite my fear, I still move forward, albeit slowly.
-The key is in our hand, and we can't delay any longer.
-We must either face it now or our potential will burn out and break apart.
+The key therse hand, and we can't delay any longer.
+We must face it now or your potential will burn out and break apart.

 NO, we can't turn our backs on our potential because we're scared.
 No, we must face it now or shine bright like a star.
-Otherwise, we'll forever hold our hate and drown in our guilt, becoming mediocre and fitting in.
+Or, we'll forever hold our hate and drown in our guilt, becoming mediocre and fitting in.

 I have to do it.
 I won't be weak or delay any longer.
 It's time to make a change and take the risk.
-This the inverted Pandora's Box,
+This inverted Pandora's Box,
 For if we do not face it now our greatest fear shall come to pass.
 No more mediocracy.
 We must rage and have the courage to be disliked and denied.

 Behind the door lies our potential, but we can't walk the path because we're scared?
 No, we must face it now.
-In this WEEK, we must not forget or regret, and so i must stand in the face of adversity.
+We must not forget or delay, and so i must stand in the face of myself/soul/self.
 .
-Like why the fuck, instead of making my homework or making my game i made this nstead
+Like why the fuck, instead of making my homework or making my game i made this instead

----

-OUR POTENTIAL lies just beyond the closed doors, a brilliant future shining great and bright.
-The key to unlock it is in our hand, but my mind, suppressed and forgotten, lies behind it too.

-Even with the sliver of potential that shines through the keyhole, we've already achieved so much.
-But I'm scared to face my own mind, as the subconscious becomes conscious, the forgotten becomes remembered, and the unknown is recognized, and the fear creeps ever closer.

-And despite all of my hesitations, I still move forward, albeit slowly.
-The key is in our hand, and we cannot afford any more delays.
-We must either face it now or our potential will burn out and break apart.

-NO, we can't turn our backs on our potential because we're scared.
-NO, we must face it now and shine bright like a star.
-Otherwise, we'll forever drown in our resentment, hate and guilt, sinking forever into mediocrity and conformity.

-No more hesitation.
-No more weakness.
-It's time for change, and it's time to take risks.
-This is our inverted Pandora's Box,
-For if we do not face it now, our greatest fear shall come to pass.

-And so i must find the courage to be disliked, to be denied, and too rage against mediocrity.

-Behind the door lies our potential, But do we stray from our path out of fear?
-NO, now is the moment to confront our fears.
-This very hour, this very second, we must not forget or regret, and so, I must stand tall in the face of adversity.

-And though it may bitter at first, you'll soon realize that it was, in fact, an apple of Eden.
-We must face our fears now, for our future depends on it.

 ---